GiGurra/fl/README.md

 ## Current Status

-⚠️ Fluffy-lang is currently in early development.
+⚠️ Fluffy-lang is a thought experiment.
 The syntax and features are subject to change.

-First experimental compiler to be written in Go, targeting the BEAM platform.
+First experimental compiler tbd :D

 ## Contributing